-Policy 2.28 Explore options for incorporating high-efficiency buildings in new developments and major renovations of existing buildings, with an aim to implement the provincial Step Code to raise the bar on energy efficiency by 2020.
+Policy 2.32 Require high-efficiency buildings in new developments and major renovations of existing buildings, with an aim to implement the provincial Step Code to raise the bar on energy efficiency.

-Policy 2.29 Promote multi-unit, mixed-use buildings with shared walls that reduce energy losses.
+Policy 2.33 Promote multi-unit, mixed-use buildings with shared walls that reduce energy losses.

-Policy 2.30 Establish and undertake the work, as necessary, to refine Flood Construction Levels to ensure new development and infrastructure avoids the impact of rising sea levels.
+Policy 2.34 Establish and undertake the work, as necessary, to refine Flood Construction Levels to ensure new development and infrastructure avoids the impact of rising sea levels.

-Policy 2.31 Support the transition from heating oil to lower-carbon building heating systems.
+Policy 2.35 Support the transition from heating oil to lower-carbon building heating systems.